 10. The Second New Deal: Definition & Programs

 During the late 1920s and early 1930s, the United States was in the midst of the Great Depression.
-In this lesson, you will learn about Franklin Roosevelt's Second New Deal and the programs it created to help boost the economy at this time.
+In this lesson, you'll learn about Franklin Roosevelt's Second New Deal and the programs it created to help boost the economy at that time.

 11. Securities Act of 1933: Rule 144 & Section 11